dweinflash/dweinflash.github.io/_posts/2025-10-24-on-call-agent.md

 ## Takeaways

-* Retrieval Augemented Generation (RAG) transforms static documentation into actionable knowledge, giving the agent a solid foundation for relevant and accurate responses.
+* Retrieval-Augmented Generation (RAG) transforms static documentation into actionable knowledge, giving the agent a solid foundation for relevant and accurate responses.

 * Model Context Protocol (MCP) enables direct integration between Claude Sonnet and GitHub, allowing the agent to search and analyze the codebase in real-time for code exploration and system understanding.